-Austin has a booming art scene as well as a number of nationally recognized museums.
-With Austin Museum Day approaching on September 18, 2022, visitors should expect nothing but the best.
-This year, over 30 local museums and historic spaces around Austin will be celebrating with free in-person admission and special events.
-Enjoy a variety of activities including craft projects, tours, gallery talks and more.
+Austin has a booming art scene and several nationally recognized museums.
+With Austin Museum Day on September 22, 2024, visitors should expect nothing but the best.
+This year, dozens of local museums and historic spaces around Austin will celebrate with free in-person admission and special events.
+Enjoy a variety of activities that encourage discovery and creativity, including craft projects, tours, gallery talks and more.

 Be sure to check out Museum Day's website for the latest news about participating locations, but remember these gems are available year-round for visitors and locals alike!